 Catherine has been Professor Michael J. Hiscox's Faculty Assistant since 2012 and the Coordinator of STAR Lab since 2013.
 She has been at Harvard University for ten years, and she worked at the Graduate School of Social Work at Boston College for four years prior to that.
 She completed her Bachelor's degree in Liberal Arts at Wesleyan University in Middletown, Connecticut.

-Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
-Assistant Professor, Department of Communication and Culture, BI Norwegian Business School.
+Former Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
+Associate Professor, Department of Communication and Culture, BI Norwegian Business School.